RyanDux03/AtlasGDP/README.md

 ## Project Details and Goals
-The project connects to the IMF and World Bank to:
+The project connects to the IMF, UNESCO World Bank to:
 - Collect reliable international data from World Bank Open Data.
 - Clean, structure, and prepare datasets for further analysis.
 - Compare patterns between developed and developing economies.